cjjohansen/favorite-city-weather/README.md

 ### proper structuring of configuration

 We have used a naive configuration approach.
-We should move configuration to configuration fiels and store secrets  in a proper place and not in source code
+We should move configuration to configuration files and store secrets in a proper place and not in source code